Sagarnk8/Amazon-Prime-Movies-and-TV-Shows-Power-BI-Dashboard-/README.md

 - **Horizontal Bar Chart**: Shows by rating and by genre
 - **Branding**: Amazon Prime Video custom colors and logo

 ---

-## 🚀 How to Use

-1. Download the dataset from Kaggle or GitHub.
-2. Open Power BI Desktop and import the CSV file.
-3. Follow the [demo video](https://youtu.be/_xs8XXlGQVM?si=zQ6dCoXyILxuD8Nk) to build each visual step by step.
-4. Import the [Prime Video logo](https://github.com/DataScienceRoadMapDSRM/Tableau-Dashboards-info/blob/main/Prime%20video%20logo.png) for branding.
-5. Customize, explore the report, and gain insights!

----